The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 Speaking of beaches, they’re just as spectacular in Playa del Carmen, but not everywhere.
 The palm-lined shoreline and turquoise waters of the Caribbean form picture-perfect views on these beaches are more toward the hotel zone than in the proximity of the town center.

-But unlike Cancun, here the beaches are not so large, and considering the high number of visitors, especially during the weekend, they look much more crowded than in Cancun.
+However, unlike Cancun, the beaches here are not as expansive, and considering the high number of visitors, especially on weekends, they appear much more crowded than those in Cancun.

-The town used to be a fishing village before the ‘90s but now has become an urban beach destination everyone loves at first sight.
-With chic hotels, all-inclusive resorts, shops, and bars, all carrying a hint of Mexican culture, Playa del Carmen is a great place where to spend a Mexican vacation for families or groups of friends.
+The town used to be a fishing village before the 1990s, but has now become an urban beach destination that everyone loves at first sight.
+With chic hotels, all-inclusive resorts, shops, and bars, all carrying a hint of Mexican culture, Playa del Carmen is a great place to spend a Mexican vacation for families or groups of friends.

 Playa del Carmen Highlights

 - Even though the number of all-inclusive hotels in Playa del Carmen isn’t as big as in Cancun, it’s still a large one compared to Tulum.
-Because of the development here, the town has a wide range of accommodation options to offer, ranging from luxurious resorts to private lodgings.
+Due to the development in the area, the town offers a wide range of accommodation options, ranging from luxurious resorts to private lodgings.

 - The 5th Avenue (Quinta Avenida) of Playa del Carmen makes it easy to walk around town.
-There are lots of restaurants, bars, and shops on the walkway as well.
+There are numerous restaurants, bars, and shops along the walkway as well.

 - The beaches of Playa del Carmen have easy access to the water with no dangers at all.
-There are great diving sites at a close boat distance.
+There are great diving sites within a short boat distance.
 In fact, you can find great diving shops there.

 - Cozumel is also just a ferry ride away if you want to try a lot more water sports activities and explore the second-largest reef barrier in the world.

-- Nightlife in Playa del Carmen is also worth a mention.
+- Nightlife in Playa del Carmen is also worth mentioning.
 Lively bars and nightspots make the town come alive after the sun sets.
-And everything is at walking distance.
+And everything is within walking distance.

 - The activities offered by Playa del Carmen suit people of all ages.
-In fact, there are many more options for things to do if you travel to Playa del Carmen with kids compared to Cancun or Tulum.
+There are many more options for things to do if you travel to Playa del Carmen with kids compared to Cancun or Tulum.

-- The town is a hub for travelers, with lots of things to do.
-Giant resorts, shopping areas (including two big malls), and both authentic Mexican and international cuisine in its many restaurants make a vacation here worth every penny.
+- The town serves as a hub for travelers, offering a diverse range of activities to enjoy.
+Giant resorts, shopping areas (including two large malls), and a variety of authentic Mexican and international cuisine in its many restaurants make a vacation here worth every penny.

 - Even though some of Playa del Carmen’s hotels and resorts are on par with Cancun’s and Tulum’s in terms of luxury (and costs), there are also lots of pocket-friendly options here, which makes the town a suitable location for all kinds of budgets.